llir/llvm/README.md

 func (e *evaluator) eval() uint32 {
 	f := e.f
 	if !types.Equal(f.Sig.RetType, types.I32) {
-		panic(fmt.Errorf("support for function return type %v not yet implemented", f.Sig.RetType)) }
+		panic(fmt.Errorf("support for function return type %s not yet implemented", f.Sig.RetType)) }
 	for _, block := range f.Blocks {
 		switch term := block.Term.(type) {
 		case *ir.TermRet:
-			// NOTE: support for functions with more than one RET terminator not
+			// Note: support for functions with more than one ret terminator not
 			// yet implemented.
 			if term.X != nil {
-				// Evaluate the result of the first return value of a function is
+				// The result of the first return value of a function is evaluated. return e.evalValue(term.X)
-				// evaluated.
-				return e.evalValue(term.X)
 			}
 		}
 	}
-	panic(fmt.Errorf("unable to locate RET terminator in function %q", f.Ident())) }
+	panic(fmt.Errorf("unable to locate ret terminator in function %q", f.Ident())) }

 // evalInst evaluates inst and returns the corresponding 32-bit integer.